 KEYNOTE SPEAKING | WORKSHOPS | TRAININGS

 Everyone needs mental strength to reach their greatest potential and Amy Morin is ready to teach audiences how to build their mental muscle.
 Whether she’s speaking to elite athletes and business leaders, or she’s talking to college students and salespeople, Amy customizes each presentation to meet the needs of the audience.
-With actionable takeaways—and the option for each participant to access her mental strength building course free of charge—Amy’s goal is to help everyone understand what exercises will help them become their best.
-Whether you’re looking for a 45 minute keynote or a half day workshop, Amy would be happy to talk about how she could meet your needs
+With science-backed strategies and actionable takeaways Amy’s audiences walk about with tools that will help them grow mentally stronger.
+Whether you’re looking for a 45 minute keynote or a half day workshop, Amy would be happy to talk about how she could meet your needs.
+Amy is available to provide virtual presentations if you’re unable to bring your group together in-person at this time.

 Partial client list:NBC | Google | Microsoft | American Academy of Pediatrics | News Corp | National Nuclear Security Administration | Cisco | Glenbard Parent Series |Chartered Financial Analyst Institute | Massachusetts Conference for Women | Boston Scientific | Texas Conference for Women | Pennsylvania Conference for Women | Drift-Hypergrowth | Preston Ventures | University of North Carolina | International Health Racquet & Sportsclub Association | Women’s Addiction Services Council | TaTa Communications | Johnson & Johnson | North Carolina City and County Management Association | Professional Business Women of California | Execunet | Otsuka | iThemes | Oregon Episcopal School | TEDx Ocala | Catholic Charities | Charlotte CHRO Leadership Summit | Evanta